huangli712/ACFlow/docs/src/man/run.md

 mesh, Aout, Gout = solve(read_data())
 ```

 Of course, this script can be extended to finish complex tasks.
-Later, a realistic example will be provided to show how to complete an analytical continuation of Matsubara self-energy function via the script mode.
+Later, a realistic example will be provided to show how to complete an analytic continuation of Matsubara self-energy function via the script mode.

 ## Standard Mode

 In the standard mode, the users have to prepare the input data manually.
 In addition, a configuration file must be provided.
-Supposed that the configuration file is `ac.toml`, then the analytical continuation calculation is launched as follows:
+Supposed that the configuration file is `ac.toml`, then the analytic continuation calculation is launched as follows:

 ```shell
 $ /home/your_home/acflow/util/acrun.jl ac.toml